ludovicianul/ludovicianul.github.io/_posts/2023-01-26-vault-api-fuzz-part1.md

 }
 ```

-But if send a value within the `token` field:
+But if I send a value within the `token` field:

 ```json
 {